Russia Registers 11 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 11 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 11 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 25 truce breaches, the Russian Defense Ministry said on Thursday
+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire has registered 11 truce breaches in the country over the past 24 hours, while the Turkish side has recorded 21 ceasefire violations, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria said on Saturday

-MOSCOW (UrduPoint News / Sputnik - 24th October, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has registered 11 ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded 25 truce breaches, the Russian Defense Ministry said on Thursday.
+MOSCOW (UrduPoint News / Sputnik - 26th October, 2019) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian ceasefire has registered 11 truce breaches in the country over the past 24 hours, while the Turkish side has recorded 21 ceasefire violations, the Russian Defense Ministry's Center for Reconciliation of Opposing Sides in Syria said on Saturday.

-"The Russian side of the Russian-Turkish commission reviewing issues related to violations of the ceasefire has registered 11 cases of firing in the [Syrian] provinces: three in Latakia, two in Aleppo, five in Idlib, one in Hama.
+"[Over the last 24 hours], the Russian party of the Russia-Turkey joint commission reviewing issues related to violations of the ceasefire regime has registered 11 cases of firing in the province of Aleppo (3), Idlib (2), Hama (3) and Latakia (3).

-The Turkish side has registered 25 cases of firing in the [Syrian] provinces: four in Aleppo, nine in Idlib, eight in Hama, four in Latakia," the ministry said in its daily bulletin.
+The Turkish side has registered 21cases of truce breaches in the province of Latakia (4), Idlib (6), Aleppo (2) and Hama (9)," the center said in its daily bulletin.

-The Russian military has conducted no humanitarian actions over the given period, the center added.